dimitrisgiannak/React-travel-api/README.md

 # React-travel-companion

+# Travel api using

+* Google maps
+* Google autocomplete
-# Travel api using Google maps, Google autocomplete, Travel advisor api from Rapidapi
+* Travel advisor api from Rapidapi
+* Material-ui
+* styled Components
+* styled Map from snazzymaps.com

 # How to use